This tutorial covers:

 Get product

-To retrieve the details of a single product, we sent a GET HTTP request to the http://localhost:3000/product/2
+To retrieve the details of a single product, send a GET HTTP request to the http://localhost:3000/product/2

 is the unique productId

-of the product that we are interested in.
+of the product requested.
 You can try other values too.

 Edit a product